-This section summarises the feedback received through submissions on the draft 2021 RLTP.
+This section summarises the feedback received through submissions on the Draft 2021-2031 Regional Land Transport Plan.

-Public consultation on the draft RLTP ran from 29 March to 2 May 2021.
+Public consultation on the Draft 2021-2031 RLTP ran from 29 March to 2 May 2021.
 We presented at five hui (attended by 12 lwi), held 21 local board workshops, 11 public drop-in sessions, two webinars, a workshop with advisory panels and a partner and stakeholder event.